Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Conclusion

 \section{Conclusion}

 What does this leave us with?
 The problem is that HDA combine state space and transitions into one object, a precubical set.
 Intuitively, this prevents us from having transitions and cycles among cells of higher dimension.
 More technically, the locally compact HDA allow infinite branching, while finite branching limits the number of active parallel events to be finite.
 This can be compared to the coalgebras for the finite powerset functor, also known as finitely branching transition systems.
 Here, locally compact transition systems may only have finite branching and thus realise locally the behaviour of finite transition systems, as one would expect.
-Therefore, one is led to the conclusion that HDA as a computational model are unsuited to model process replication and another model for true concurrency has to be sought.
-In fact, the examples show us what is wrong: we should treat (pre)cubical sets $X$ as the state space of an automaton and the consider endofunctors $F$ on $\presheaf{\Cube}$ to model behaviour types and transitions as coalgebras $X \to FX$.
-This will be our next step in the investigation of finitary behaviour in models of true concurrency.
+Therefore, one is led to the conclusion that, despite their semantic value, HDA as an operational computational model are unsuited to model process replication and another model for true concurrency has to be sought.
+This is not to say that topological or geometrical models, like HDA, are inherently flawed but rather that they have to be expanded to allow for the dynamic spawning of processes, in contrast to the static nature of HDA.